prateek3255/blog/src/blog/guide-to-go-for-javascript-developers.md

 The above example uses `WaitGroup`, which are part of the `sync` package, that provides basic [synchronization primitives](https://pkg.go.dev/sync) for Go.

 [Channels](https://gobyexample.com/channels) are another powerful feature of Go that allow goroutines to communicate with each other, and can be used to synchronize execution.
+I am not covering them in this guide because they deserve a separate blog of their own, but they are worth checking out if you want to learn more about Go's concurrency model.

 {% endcallout %}